graezykev/ts-eslint-standard-js/steps.md

   ...tseslint.configs.recommended,
 ```

-Lint `react-code-1.tsx` again you'll get errors related to React Hooks.
+Lint `react-code-1.tsx` again, and you'll get errors related to React Hooks.

 ![ts eslint standard js](images/image-7.png)

-There's one more thing, you may have found the warning.
+There's one more thing you may have noticed: the warning.

 ![ts eslint standard js](images/image-001.png)

-Add the following configs to automatically detect the react version and eliminate the warning.
+Add the following configurations to automatically detect the React version and eliminate the warning.

 ```diff
   ...compat.extends('love'),